• Skip to primary navigation

 Can you freeze banana cake?

-As always, I love seeing your creations and hearing from you!
-If you try the recipe for this Banana Cake with Almond Buttercream, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try the recipe for this Banana Cake with Almond Buttercream, please leave a ๐ŸŒŸ review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! ๐Ÿ“ง

 Banana Cake with Almond Buttercream on a platter